OrdinaNederland/mvc10-workshop/README.md

 * TestDataInserter inserts some test data from past JUG sessions.
 The initially logged in user is nayden

 ## Note:
 Make sure you have started the database.
-If you prefer not to change anything in your persistence.xml, just go to your `<glassfish-dir>/javadb/bin` directory and run the startNetworkServer script for you operating system
+If you prefer not to change anything in your persistence.xml, just go to your `<glassfish-dir>/javadb/bin` directory and run the startNetworkServer script for you operating system.

+On NetBeans: simply RUN the application on GlassFish.
+This wil start both database and glashfish instances needed.

 # Task 1: Display all the sessions as well as the session by the currently logged in user

 ## Hints: